mavverixx/Mavverixx/README.md

 ## About Me

-- 🔭 I’m currently working on a project that integrates 2D and £D animation, AI/ML with interactive web design.
+- 🔭 I’m currently working on a project that integrates 2D and 3D animation, AI/ML with interactive web design.
-- 🌱 I’m exploring XR and Web3 technologies to push the boundaries of digital storytelling.
-- 🎭 With a background in theatre, I combine audience-focused storytelling with user-centered design.
+- 🌱 Exploring immersive digital storytelling with C++ and Unreal Engine 5, inspired by Yu Fujishiro's real-time interactive art innovations.
 - 👯 I’m looking to collaborate on innovative projects that merge art and technology.
 - 🤔 I’m looking for help with expanding my knowledge in AI-driven web applications.
 - 💬 Ask me about theatre direction, front-end development, or creative coding.